-Viral diseases have been related to the pathogenesis of schizophrenia, autism and epilepsy.
+Viral diseases have been related to the pathogenesis of schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.
 The virus binds to lipid microdomains in the cell membrane.
 Cholesterol depletion leads to alteration in lipid microdomains and increased entry of virus in the cell.
 Herpes virus infection and borna virus disease leads to schizophrenia.
-Retroviral infection-exogenous and endogenous have been related to schizophrenia, autism and epilepsy.
+Enterovirus infection has been associated with motor neuron disease.
+Corona virus infection predisposes to Parkinson's disease.
+Herpes virus infection is implicated in Alzheimer's disease.
+Herpes virus infection and EBV infections predisposed to SLE.
+Retroviral infection- exogenous and endogenous have been related to schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.
+CMV infection and herpes infection has been related to atherogenesis.
 Prion disease has been related to alterations in cholesterol metabolism.
-Prion protein is related to the origin of schizophrenia, autism and epilepsy.
-Thus a cholesterol depleted state can lead to increased predilection to viral infection and schizophrenia, autism and epilepsy10-17.
+Thus a cholesterol depleted state can lead to increased predilection to viral infection and systemic disease.10-17

 The actinidic archaea uses cholesterol catabolism to generate energy.
 The cholesterol catabolizing enzymes of the archaea are dependent on actinides.
-The archaeal cholesterol catabolism leads to a cholesterol depleted state and schizophrenia, autism and epilepsy.
+The archaeal cholesterol catabolism leads to a cholesterol depleted state and systemic disease.
 Cholesterol depleted state have been related to high mortality.

-This can be described as the endosymbiotic actinidic archaeal cholesterol catabolic syndrome10-17.
+This can be described as the endosymbiotic actinidic archaeal cholesterol catabolic syndrome.10-17